 How will we know Core & More is helping to improve learning?

 There are two actions to take to achieve the Core & More aims.
 Separately, each action can positively impact learning.
 Together, the two actions can positively impact the entire learning community.
 Prioritzing learning outcomes, for example, makes it easier to prioritize the learning data that will be used for planning and teaching.
 This saves time, gives teachers and students more agency and creates more trust among stakeholders.
 As well, each student’s learning path and cohort learning can be more easily tracked and monitored.
 Get into contact to find out more about this and further powerful actions.

 How can my school access Core & More materials?

 Core & More can be implemented in individual schools with personalized support.
 Here, schools can decide the pace and order of actions to be taken, receiving expert input designed specifically for each individual context.

-Access to all of the Core & More content is currently available on Qridi, an award-winning digital pedagogical tool from Finland that shares the Core & More aims to build student agency and ownership.
+Access to all of the Core & More content is currently available through Qridi Core, an award-winning digital pedagogical tool from Finland that shares the Core & More aims to build student agency and ownership.